 Higher Education Facilities Programs Debt Ratings.
-As of the fiscal year ended June 30, 2020, the Authority's higher education facilities program is rated AA+ and AA+ by Fitch and S&P Global Ratings, respectively.
-Moody's Investors Service has assigned the Authority's bonds an enhanced rating of Aa1 and a programmatic rating of Aa1.
+As of the fiscal year ended June 30, 2021, the Authority's higher education facilities program is rated AA+ and AA+ by Fitch and S&P Global Ratings, respectively.
+Moody's Investors Service has assigned the Authority's bonds a Aa1 enhanced rating and a Aa1 programmatic rating.

 Qualified Zone Academy Bond Program.
 The QZAB program is a capital financing program authorized by the federal government under the Taxpayer Relief Act of 1997, Section 227(a).
-A QZAB is a taxable bond issued by the Authority, the proceeds of which are used to finance certain eligible public schools' renovation projects and equipment purchases.
-During the term that the bond is outstanding, an eligible holder of a QZAB is generally allowed annual federal income tax credits in lieu of receiving periodic interest payments from the issuer.
-These credits compensate the holder for lending money to the borrower and function as payments of interest on the bonds.
-The Tennessee Department of Education distributes the application for a QZAB allocation to all LEAs in the State.
-The Department of Education recommends those projects that best meet the requirements of the program to the Authority for funding.
+A QZAB was a taxable bond issued by the Authority, the proceeds of which were used to finance certain eligible public schools' renovation projects and equipment purchases.
+During the term that the bond was outstanding, an eligible holder of a QZAB was generally allowed annual federal income tax credits in lieu of receiving periodic interest payments from the issuer.
+These credits compensated the holder for lending money to the borrower and functioned as payments of interest on the bonds.
+The Tennessee Department of Education distributed the application for a QZAB allocation to all LEAs in the State.
+The Department of Education recommended those projects that best met the requirements of the program to the Authority for funding.

-The LEA and the city or county supporting the agency pledges its full faith and credit and unlimited taxing power to the Authority for the repayment of its loans.
-Should the LEA/local government fail to repay its loan timely, the Authority is authorized to intercept the local government's unobligated state-shared taxes.
+The LEA and the city or county supporting the agency pledged its full faith and credit and unlimited taxing power to the Authority for the repayment of its loans.
+Had the LEA/local government failed to repay its loan timely, the Authority was authorized to intercept the local government's unobligated state-shared taxes.

-As of June 30, 2020, the QZAB program has no unused allocations.
-The State has up to two years after the yearly allocations are made by the federal government to issue bonds or the allocations will be forfeited.
+As of June 30, 2021, the QZAB program has no unused allocations, and the bonds have fully matured.
+While the program was active, the State had up to two years after the yearly allocations were made by the federal government to issue bonds or the allocations would be forfeited.
 The Authority last issued bonds for the QZAB program on December 28, 2005.
-The implementation of the 2017 Tax Cuts and Jobs Act on State and Local Bonds eliminated all tax credit bonds including OZAB bonds.
+The implementation of the 2017 Tax Cuts and Jobs Act on State and Local Bonds eliminated all tax credit bonds, including QZAB bonds.

 Qualified Zone Academy Bond Program Debt Ratings.
-All the QZABs have been placed with private investors.
-The QZABs are not rated.
+All the QZABs were placed with private investors.
+The QZABs were not rated.

 Qualified School Construction Bond Program.
-The QSCB program is a capital financing program originally authorized by the federal government under the American Recovery and Reinvestment Act of 2009 and Section 49-3-12, Tennessee Code Annotated, as amended.
+The QSCB program is a capital financing program originally authorized by the federal government under the American Recovery and Reinvestment Act of 2009 and Tennessee Code Annotated, Section 49-3-12, as amended.
 The QSCBs are bonds issued by the Authority, the proceeds of which are used to finance certain eligible public schools' renovation and rehabilitation projects, equipment purchases, new building construction and land acquisition.
 The Series 2009 QSCB is structured as a tax credit bond under which an eligible holder of a QSCB is generally allowed quarterly federal income tax credits in addition to quarterly supplemental interest payments from the issuer during the period the bond is outstanding.
 These credits compensate the bondholder for lending money to the Authority and function as partial payments of interest on the bonds.
 The Series 2010 QSCB is structured as a direct subsidy payment bond under which the holder of the bond is compensated with a semi-annual cash interest payment that is subsidized by the federal government.
 The Authority elects to receive the direct interest subsidy payments from the United States Treasury, and the loan agreements provide that the subsidy payments received by the Authority will then be transferred to the borrowers.